You can now buy the classic A.F.0210. strap

 17mm, 20mm and 22mm prototype buckles in 3-D

-The prototype 17mm buckles have been made in ABS, painted black, and fitted with tongues to enable prototype straps to be sewn.
-10 prototypes have been made from the 10m test strip of webbing in accordance with the protocol drawing, but of different lengths from 250mm to 270mm long.
-One outcome has been confirmation that the NOS strap length of about 250mm will probably be too small for some wrists.
+The pre-production 17mm buckles were made in ABS, painted black, and fitted with tongues to enable prototype straps to be sewn.
+10 prototypes have been made from the 10m test strip of webbing in accordance with the protocol drawing, but of different lengths, from 250mm to 270mm long.
+One outcome has been confirmation that the NOS strap length of about 235-250mm will probably be too small for some wrists.

 The samples have been stamped A.F.02l0.™ to indicate that the strap is a faithful reproduction.
 All production straps will be stamped A.F.02l0.™, without the pheon often found on original straps.